 Red rice vinegar is also dark in color but lighter than black rice vinegar.
 Its taste has an intriguing combination of tart and sweet.
 Red rice vinegar can be used as a substitute for black vinegar by adding a bit of sugar.
 It makes a delicious dipping sauce, and you also can use it in noodles, soups, and seafood dishes.

 White rice vinegar is a colorless liquid that is higher in vinegar content.
 Although similar in flavor to regular vinegar, it's less acidic and milder in flavor than white wine vinegar.
 There is also a hint of sweetness that comes from the glutinous rice.
 The higher vinegar content of white rice vinegar makes it the best choice for Cantonese-style sweet-and-sour dishes and for pickling vegetables.
 It generally works well in stir-fries.

 There are also seasoned varieties of Chinese rice vinegar, which may contain sugar, corn syrup, MSG, or salt, as well as other natural flavorings.

 Chinese Rice Vinegar Uses

 This vinegar is a common ingredient in recipes for Asian marinades, sauces, and salad dressings, as well as mixtures for pickling vegetables.
 Chinese rice vinegar can be used on its own as a simple seasoning for salad, vegetables, and rice, and some of the sweetened or flavored varieties can even be used to make a delicious summer drink.

 Cooking With Chinese Rice Vinegar

 Chinese rice vinegar can be combined into a recipe that is uncooked, such as a salad dressing or marinade, or cooked into a sauce or stir-fry.
 Although it is a natural pairing with other Asian ingredients like soy sauce and sesame oil, Chinese rice vinegar can be part of Western recipes, as the acidity and subtlety are a nice addition to a variety of dishes.

 What Does It Taste Like?

-Chinese rice wine is less acidic than white, balsamic, and red wine vinegars.
-It has a milder and sweeter taste than Western vinegars, save for black vinegar, which has a deeper flavor.
+Chinese rice vinegar is less acidic than white, balsamic, and red wine vinegars.
+It has a milder and sweeter taste than Western vinegars, save for black vinegar, which has a deeper, more complex flavor.